redis/redis-doc/commands/eval.md

 * Lua boolean -> Redis boolean true or false. **Note that this is a change compared to the RESP2 mode**, where returning true from Lua returned the number 1 to the Redis client, and returning false used to return NULL.
 * Lua table with a single `map` field set to a field-value Lua table -> Redis map reply.
-* Lua table with a single `set` field set to a field-value Lua table -> Redis set reply, the values are discared and can be anything.
+* Lua table with a single `set` field set to a field-value Lua table -> Redis set reply, the values are discarded and can be anything.
 * Lua table with a single `double` field set to a field-value Lua table -> Redis double reply.
 * Lua null -> Redis RESP3 new null reply (protocol `"_\r\n"`).
 * All the RESP2 old conversions still apply unless specified above.